 Case in point: There was a little coffee shop in the small town of Astoria, Oregon that got sued by Starbucks for trademark infringement.
 It was called Sambucks.
 And that’s just domestic trademarks.
 If you’re an ecommerce company shipping product all over the world, you need international trademark protection.

 When you’re naming a baby you can simply choose one from a baby naming website.
 With company names, you have to rule out every name that’s ever been used before and start entirely from scratch.
 You can’t even go through the family tree and choose some obscure middle name, like you can with a child.

 And then there’s the whole translation issue.

 Face it, you probably don’t care what your company name means in Hungarian.
 But there are dozens of stories of product names like the Chevy Nova, which didn’t translate real well.
 (In Spanish, Nova means “does not go.”)

 If you’re doing business globally, your naming project just got astronomically harder.

 Sure, unfortunate names like Major Slaughter, Ima Nut or Moon Unit might cause a lifetime of grief, but they won’t make or break the poor kid’s career.
 In business, it’s hard to overcome a really bad brand name.

-But brand names are a different story.
+But brand names are a lot harder than children’s names.
 The do-it-yourself approach usually results in one of three types of lame names:

 • Overly clever, pun-filled names like The Hairport or The Family Hairloom.
 Har har.

-• Totally boring, literal names like the Third Street Coffee House… Mediocre coffee in a mediocre location.
-Or Optimum Nutrition for a supplement company.
+• Totally boring, literal names like the Third Street Coffee House… With a name like that, there’s no way you’re going to get anything more than mediocre coffee in a mediocre location.

 • Names that backfire completely when applied to internet URLs: Need a therapist?
 Try www.therapistfinder.com.
 Need some good art, go to www.speedofart.com.
 Looking for a nice pen? www.penisland.com.